kaisermann/textlooper/README.md

 # Bonus credits

-- [Vitor Paladini](https://github.com/vtrpldn) for naming the `data-textloop-comeback` attribute.
+- [Vitor Paladini](https://github.com/vtrpldn) for naming the `data-textlooper-comeback` attribute.
 (It was really hard to come with a name for it and he mockingly requested for credits, so here we are).